Salt Lake City is an essential city in the Intermountain West. It is the central city of the state of Utah.

 The city and other civic groups are also looking to create permanent housing units and find ways to have more affordable housing for the homeless who cannot afford the current accommodation price.

-Salt Lake City also has many programs to help homeless people, including the downtown ambassador program.
+Salt Lake City has many programs to help homeless people, including the downtown ambassador program.
 The ambassador program aims to reach out to the homeless population and help them understand where and how they can find help.

 Despite all of this available help, many homeless will refuse any service.
 Some homeless people don’t want to be in a shelter and would rather be outdoors.
 Others are dealing with trauma, drugs, or other issues and may not want to live in a shelter.